VA Palo Alto Residency: Ocular Disease – Geriatric Optometry – Low Vision Rehabilitation

 The program’s goals are to provide residents with a varied clinical experience in optometric care with emphasis in ocular disease and a didactic program that complements their clinical experience.
 The program endeavors to promote an appreciation of the significance of scholarly activity and professional development.
 Resident mentors will also educate and train residents in the specialty skill of low vision rehabilitation.

 The Residency year is from July 1 to June 30.

 Residents are expected to be in clinic five days per week, Monday-Friday, 8:00 am to 4:30 pm.
 There are no after-hours on-call duties.

-In the primary eye care setting, residents will provide primary optometric care to a diverse population of patients including in-hospital patients, outpatients, and psychiatric patients.
-The patient population is predominately middle-aged to elderly males with a high incidence of ocular disease.
-Types of patient encounters at the primary care clinic vary greatly and include comprehensive eye exams, low vision exams, and medically-necessary contact lens fittings.
-The clinics are located at the Palo Alto VA, Livermore VA, and San Jose VA.
+The residents will provide optometric care to a diverse population of patients including in-hospital patients and outpatients.
+The patient population is predominately middle-aged to elderly males, with a high incidence of ocular disease.
+The Optometry clinics are located at the Palo Alto VA, Livermore VA, and San Jose VA.

 Low Vision Rehabilitation

 The Ocular Disease/Geriatric Optometry/Low Vision Rehabilitation residents will provide full-scope low vision care in conjunction with rehabilitation instructors in all disciplines of vision rehabilitation, including visual skills, daily living skills, orientation and mobility, computer skills and manual skills.
 Optometry is part of the team approach to rehabilitation.
 Working with instructors from other areas provides an opportunity to learn about blind and low vision rehabilitation in a multidisciplinary setting.
 At the Western Blind Rehabilitation Center, the resident has the unique opportunity to work with various low vision devices and follow a patient’s progress as frequently as desired.